At a Glance

 ✨Tip Number 1

 Familiarise yourself with the DVSA test standards and requirements for LGV training.
-Understanding these will not only help you in the interview but also demonstrate your commitment to the role.
+This knowledge will not only help you during the interview but also demonstrate your commitment to the role.

 ✨Tip Number 2